HeikoKa/Wireless-3D-Touch-Probe-Sensor/README.md

 # 3D Touch Probe Edge Finder for CNC/VMC Machines

-See also announcement under Discussions.
+See also announcements under Discussions.
 ## Description

 For CNC machines like VMC (Vertical Machining Center) a regular task is to find the center or an edge of a workpiece as a reference for the following machining.
 However, this can be extremely annoying to do manually by moving the X, Y and Z axis.
 Professional machinists use so call 3D Touch Probe or Edge Finder to do this automatically.
 For hobbyists and semi-professionals these Touch Probes are way too expensive.